Strapples/SeaScreen/README.md

 # SeaScreen
-Sea Screen Screensaver featuring cruise ships and any ship I wanna include
+Sea Screen Screensaver featuring cruise ships and any ship I wanna include/ All videos currently are from Videvo's free collections.